 Privately structured around your timing/requirements/interests.

 To be able to structure a tour around your requirements and time available – we need to be supplied with clear timing and collection and drop off address – hotel name.
 If one of the points is the airport – I need full flight details.
 Once I have these it will be possible to quote/advise and structure a day or multi day package around your requirements/timing.

-Focusing in and around Johannesburg, with the effects to the whole of South Africa.
-An intriguing tour, covering South Africa’s journey through racial prejudice and segregation to freedom and the first democratic election with the inauguration of Nelson Mandela as South Africa first democratically elected President and the transition to a new democratic South Africa.
+Focusing in and around Johannesburg (including Soweto) and Pretoria with the effects to the whole of South Africa.
+An intriguing tour, covering South Africa’s journey through racial prejudice and segregation to freedom and first democratic election with the inauguration of Nelson Mandela as South Africa first democratically elected President and the transition to a new democratic South Africa.